gathering/tgno-backend/README.md

 We are using Docker via docker-compose for local development.
 To get started

 1. Copy `.env.example` to `.env`
-2. Start apps via `docker-compose up`
+2. Start apps via `docker compose up`
 3. Wait until apps are running, and calmed down
 4. Create admin user via `make createsuperuser`
-5. Manually create site content and config, or use `make seed-foor-development` to create basic setup with dummy content (not safe to use if content has already been added)
+5. Manually create site content and config, or use `make seed-for-development` to create basic setup with dummy content (not safe to use if content has already been added)

 Once running you should start an interactive shell in `web` container in order to have full access to any Django and Wagtail commands.
-This can be done via `docker-compose exec web bash`, or via our shortcut `make`/`make shell`
+This can be done via `docker compose exec web bash`, or via our shortcut `make`/`make shell`

 We recommend this approach since it makes it a lot easier to tinker and learn how things work.
 To list all commands available try `python manage.py` (while in the interactive shell)